 But I think I figured out what his problem is… He is 100% food obsessed.
 But it has actually gotten to the point where he’s even getting a wee bit pushy.
-Let me paint a little picture for you; So I walk into the kitchen to grab myself a snack or tasty treat and no word of a lie, my dog will hip check me if I even look in the direction of his treat cupboard (yes my dog has a treat cupboard) but I think this is only fair seeing as I had a chocolate bar drawer growing up.
+Let me paint you a picture; So I walk into the kitchen to grab something and no word of a lie, my dog will hip check me if I even look in the direction of his treat cupboard (yes my dog has a treat cupboard) but I think this is only fair seeing as I had a chocolate bar drawer growing up.
 I too was once sausage shaped.

-And yes for all of you wondering, I am a good pet owner, I take my dog for long walks everyday, I buy high quality treats to fill his cupboard when he does in fact behaves (this happens rarely), and I mention “high quality” because if you wouldn’t eat it then why should they?!?
-I’m not saying that I find myself hanging out in his cupboard looking for a snack but you catch my drift.
+And yes for all of you wondering, I am a good pet owner, I take my dog for long walks daily, I buy high quality treats to fill his cupboard when he does in fact behave (this happens rarely), and I mention “high quality” because if you wouldn’t eat it then why should they?!?
+I’m not saying that I find myself hanging out in his cupboard looking for a snacks but you catch my drift.

 So in honour of my treat loving buddy who I know has a special place in her heart for granola, just like I do, I encourage her to put the dog treats down, and go make yourself a bowl of granola instead.

 Paleo Banana Granola